Mano534/CoffeeMachine-oop-Method-/README.md

   3. acessories (getter and setters)

 ## benefits of oop
-  . scalability
+  .scalability
-  . encapsolation
+  .encapsolation
-  . reuse
+  .reuse

 #### About
-  "simple system for a coffee machine based on system requirements paper"
+  *simple system for a coffee machine based on system requirements paper*